MiyabiIshihara/MiyabiIshihara.github.io/about.md

 I am a third year PhD student in Statistics at UC Berkeley.

-My research interests are in the development and application of causal inference methods for correlated space-time data.
-My motivation comes from the desire to demystify causal relationships in coupled human and natural systems -- impacts of climate on society and human activities on the environment.
+My research interests lie on methodology for causal inference in the presence of interference and unmeasured spatial confounding.
+My motivations comes from

+You can contact me by email at firstname underscore lastname at berkeley dot edu.